Alpha — Track Record

 Period return

-Since Apr 14, 2026.
+Since April 14, 2026.
 Starting capital $100,000.
+Directional Alpha V5 (Apr–Jun) transitioning to Market Neutral Pairs Engine (Jun+).
 Marks are end-of-session.

 Max drawdown